-An expense that most homeowners don’t look forward to is replacing a roof.
-But the reality is, ignoring the need for a new roof will not only cause additional damage to your home but will decrease your home’s value.
+But the reality is, roof replacement is often not a discretionary project but a vital one, commanding top priority.
+Ignoring the need for a new roof will not only cause additional damage to your home but will decrease your home’s value.

-- Underlayment is the water-resistant or waterproof barrier that’s installed onto the decking of your roof before shingles are installed.
+- Underlayment: the water-resistant or waterproof barrier that’s installed onto the decking of your roof before shingles are installed.

-- Shingles are the material on the roof you can see once the roof is complete.
+- Shingles: the material covering the roof that you can see.

-- Drip edge is a strip of material (usually aluminum) installed at the edge of the roof that directs water off the roof and into the gutters instead of under the roof.
+- Drip edge: a strip of material (usually aluminum) installed at the edge of the roof that directs water off the roof and into the gutters.

-- Flashing is installed in areas where a drip edge isn’t feasible and redirects water.
+- Flashing: installed in areas where a drip edge isn’t feasible and redirects water.

-- Removal and disposal of the old roof.
+- Removal (“tear-off” in roofers’ lingo) and disposal of the old roof and its materials.

 - Installation of new roof.